The all-purpose Mac PDF editor!

 PDFpenPro has all the PDF editing features of PDFpen.
 PDFpenPro also has the ability to:

-PDFpen v.5 was released on September 9, 2010, so we stopped selling PDFpen v.4 licenses on that day.
-A PDFpen v.
-5 license can be used to register version 4.
-This license will also work in the future to register PDFpen v.5 should you update to Mac OS X 10.6 Snow Leopard and need to be able to run PDFpen v.5.
+We stopped selling v.5 licenses when v.6 was released.
+A current version license of PDFpen v.6, can be used to register a previous version, like v.5.
+This license will also work in the future to register PDFpen v.6 should you update beyond Mac OS X 10.6 Snow Leopard and need to be able to run PDFpen v.6.

 Yes, there is a 30% education discount.
 Please visit our education store for more details.